Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The type of sleeping pill you take can affect your risk of liver damage.
 Benzodiazepines, such as lorazepam and diazepam, are the most commonly prescribed sleeping pills.
 These drugs are known to be metabolized by the liver, which means they can put an additional burden on the organ.

-Read More: Are Over The Counter Sleeping Pills Addictive?
+Read More: Are Sleeping Pills Opiates?

 Non-benzodiazepine sleeping pills, such as zolpidem and zaleplon, are also commonly prescribed for insomnia.
 These drugs are metabolized by the liver, but to a lesser extent than benzodiazepines.
 This means they may be safer for people with liver disease.